sachinshubhams/Python-Tutorial/README.md

-# 60 days python tutorial
+# 60 days of Python